qualisign/optipulse.github.io/whitepaper.md

 </div>
 </div>

-Mesh Market:

-A Web 3.0 Platform for Decentralizing Resources
+Mesh Market: A Web 3.0 Platform for Decentralizing Resources

-Using Mesh Market, you can:
+With Mesh Market, you can:
 -   get cheaper, better internet service
--   start a DIY ISP
+-   start a do-it-yourself ISP
 -   start a profitable energy business from your own home
--   reduce your electricity bills while improving the environment
+-   reduce your electricity bills while supporting renewable energy
+-   countless other things we haven't thought of, and some we have (check out more use cases)

 # Introduction<a id="sec-1" name="sec-1"></a>